 by Judy Galbraith and James Delisle

 This one-of-a-kind book is full of sage advice to help gifted teens understand themselves, relate well with others, and reach their potential in life.
 Based on surveys of nearly 1,500 gifted teens, this updated classic is the ultimate guide to thriving in a world that doesn’t always support or understand high ability.
 Full of fresh illustrations, surprising facts, cutting-edge research, revealing quizzes and survey results, step-by-step strategies, inspiring teen quotes and stories, and insightful expert essays, the guide gives readers the tools they need to appreciate their giftedness as an asset and use it to make the most of who they are.
-Click here to read a full review of this book.

 This book provides a new conceptual framework for understanding the difficulties behind the explosive and easily frustrated child, based on research in the neurosciences.
 Dr. Greene explains why traditional parenting and treatment often don’t work with these children, and he describes what to do instead.
 Instead of relying on rewarding and punishing, Dr. Greene’s Collaborative Problem Solving model promotes working with explosive children to solve the problems that precipitate explosive episodes, and teaching these kids the skills they lack.